mrjacobbloom/liga-diga/README.md

 ...all of this logic can be found in `src/index.js`

+The build process requires Node >=11.4 because it requires `readline.Interface[Symbol.asyncIterator]`

 ## Notes

 The font is a very simplified version of Fira Sans Regular.
 To simplify things for myself, I've removed all kerning data and most characters that can't easily be created via US keyboard or that aren't requried for Spanish.

-`src/index.js` has some constants you can fiddle with at the top of the file, the most important being the max number of ligatures generated.
+`src/index.js` has some constants you can fiddle with at the top of the file the most important being the max number of ligatures generated.

 The word list was translated in chunks via Google Translate, and then manually tweaked to remove words with punctuation.
 It includes over 5000 words, but